bartmate/SudokuEditor/README.md

 * Only-one digit in row, column or box
 * Pairs, triples, quadruples, quintupples.

+In case of valid thermometers the options are handled automatically, too.
+Pre-requisit: After drawing the thermo, it must be prepared with <Alt-t>.
+Preparation means that the program finds the thermometers (in case of invalid ones, some subset of the thermometer lines and bulbs) and translates them onto "less-than" relations between cells.
+These "less-than" relations are enforced automatically.

 In its current form it is developed in Jupyter Notebook.
 To execute the application, you have to execute the cells one-by-one.

 Beside traditional Sudoku, the editor supports the features below.
 All of them are UI features, meaning that there is no check or automatism during the solution.